BIOLOGY PAPER 231/1 KC.S.E 1998

 4. Why are gills in fish highly vascularized?

-5. What is the relationship between leguminous plants and bacteria found in their root modules?
+5. What is the relationship between leguminous plants and bacteria found in their root nodules?

 6. In an experiment it was found that when maggots are exposed to light they move to dark areas.